UlrikHjort/iPod-files-extract/README.md

-Script that extract music files from an ipod and store it in the following structure:
+Script for extracting music files from an ipod and store it in the following structure:

 	ARTIST_DIR/ALBUM_DIR/xx-SONG.mp3